Day 1: Pick up and travel to Galway for onward travel by ferry from Rossaveal to Inish Mor.

 Depart for Dublin

-Today unfortunately is our last day in the west of Ireland on this trip and we will make a stop as make their way back to Dublin.
+Today unfortunately is our last day in the west of Ireland on this trip and we will make a stop as we make our way back to Dublin.